MerNLP/assembly_annotation_course/README.md

-# Genome & Transcriptome Assembly — Arabidopsis thaliana
+# Genome & Transcriptome Assembly

 This repository contains my work for the Genome and Transcriptome Assembly course.
 It tracks all scripts and workflows used to assemble and analyse the Arabidopsis thaliana genome and transcriptome.